AkazieIT/grav-theme-akazie-wood/README.md

 Optionally, in the theme folder `/custom/css`, the file `custom.css` can be used to define your own styles and to override the existing formatting.

+## Plugin support

+Currently actively supported plugins:
+- Langswitcher
+- Form
+- Cookie Consent
+- Sitemap

+## Notice

+If you use Langswitcher and decide to uninstall Langswitcher, please deactivate Langswitcher before removing it.